browserengineering/book/book/visual-effects.md

 ```

 Finally, the `Browser` class also uses Tkinter commands in its `draw`
-method, which we'll also need to change to use Skia.
-It's a long
+method to draw the browser UI.
+We'll need to change them all to use
-method, so we'll need to go step by step.
+Skia.
+It's a long method, so we'll need to go step by step.

 First, clear the canvas and and draw the current `Tab` into it: